Seeded Granary Bread

 Sugar helps to retain moisture in the dough as well as giving it a good crust.
 Sugar speeds up the fermentation of the dough as the yeast will feeds off it. - Fine salt

-I use supermarket mixed seeds, as they include pumpkin seeds, golden flax seeds, sesame seeds and sunflower seeds - Dried fast acting yeast
+I use supermarket mixed seeds, as they include pumpkin seeds, golden flax seeds, sesame seeds and sunflower seeds - Dried fast-acting yeast

-You can buy yeast in 7 gram packets or in a tin.
-Out of date yeast is often the culprit of a loaf that does not rise.
+You can buy yeast in 7-gram packets or in a tin.
+Out-of-date yeast is often the culprit of a loaf that does not rise.
 You can substitute with 25 grams of fresh yeast.

 - Diastatic malt powder